Insane96/IguanaTweaksExpanded/enchantments.md

 * IV  1 Piercing: Makes arrows pass through multiple creatues
 * II  2 Reeling: Pulls creatures towards the player
 * III 1 Spread of Ailments: Makes arrows carry the shooter's effects (7 sec per level) and applies them to entities hit
+* I   2 Gravity Defying: Removes gravity from arrows

 # Tridents
-* III 1 Loyalty: Makes the trident return back when thrown.
+* III 2 Loyalty: Makes the trident return back when thrown.
 Higher levels increase the speed
 * I   4 Channeling: In thunder weather, hitting a mob summons a lightning bolt
 * III 1 Riptide: Replaces the throw with a charge that hurls the user forward ONLY when wet.
 Ranged attacks are no longer possible.
 * V   1 Impaling: Increases damage against aquatic and wet mobs